Understanding the Interface

 3. Canvas

-There are multiple ways to add layers to your canvas.
-You can import layers from a design tool, create new ones, or add them manually.
+Adding layers to the canvas can be done in several ways.
+You have the option to import layers from your design tool, create new ones, or add them manually.
 Learn more about layers.

 4. Property Panel

-The property panel contains the properties and settings of a scene, layer, trigger, or response—depending on what you select.
-Select multiple layers and you'll see their common properties at once.
+The property panel is where you can find and adjust the properties and settings of a selected scene, layer, trigger, or response.

 5. Interaction Panel

 Create your interactions in the interaction panel.
-Start by adding a trigger and pair it with one or multiple responses.
+Start by adding a trigger and pairing it with one or multiple responses.

-The interaction panel shows all interactions in a scene as a list.
+The interaction panel displays all the interactions in a scene as a list.
 Unlike the layer panel, the interaction panel does not have a hierarchical structure.

 Learn more about how to make interactions.